telerik/winforms-docs/gridview/rows/adding-and-inserting-rows.md

 # Adding and Inserting Rows

 ## Adding rows to RadGridView

 Adding new rows in the RadGridView can be achieved via the __Rows__ collection.
-For example if the grid control contains three columns – [GridViewTextBoxColumn]({%slug winforms/gridview/columns/column-types/gridviewtextboxcolumn%}), [GridViewDecimalColumn]({%slug winforms/gridview/columns/column-types/gridviewdecimalcolumn%}), [GridViewDateTimeColumn]({%slug winforms/gridview/columns/column-types/gridviewdatetimecolumn%}) and [GridViewCheckBoxColumn]({%slug winforms/gridview/columns/column-types/gridviewcheckboxcolumn%}) you can add an empty row as follows:
+For example if the grid control contains four columns – [GridViewTextBoxColumn]({%slug winforms/gridview/columns/column-types/gridviewtextboxcolumn%}), [GridViewDecimalColumn]({%slug winforms/gridview/columns/column-types/gridviewdecimalcolumn%}), [GridViewDateTimeColumn]({%slug winforms/gridview/columns/column-types/gridviewdatetimecolumn%}) and [GridViewCheckBoxColumn]({%slug winforms/gridview/columns/column-types/gridviewcheckboxcolumn%}) you can add an empty row as follows:

 __RadGridView.Rows.AddNew()__ adds an empty row and allows the user to enter a value for each column cells’